Designing or Modifying a Home for Energy-Efficient Lighting

 Whether you’re considering building a new home or making changes to an existing home, thoughtful lighting design can play a crucial role when it comes to the comfort, quality and energy efficiency of your home’s lighting.
-To help you make the best lighting decisions for your home, we’ve put together a list of some tips for designing effective indoor and outdoor lighting that can save you money on your residential electric bill.
+To help you make the best lighting decisions for your home, we’ve put together a list of some tips for designing effective indoor and outdoor lighting that can reduce your residential electric costs.

 Designing Energy-Efficient Indoor Lighting